 Well licence applications are approved by the Ministry, however they may be subject to review by the Ministry of Environment and the Ministry of Agriculture.
 All applications and supporting documentation required for all three ministries are submitted through the Integrated Resource Information System (IRIS).

-Requirements from Ministry of the Economy
+Requirements from Ministry of Energy and Resources

 Read the following Directives, Guidelines and Information Circular for regulatory requirements related to drilling and operating a well in Saskatchewan, and for information to assist you in applying for a well licence: